Cazikaza/CF/README.md

 ## Intake

 For the intake we called Laura with a bunch of questions.
 Which are added in the appendix of the report.
 These questions gave a good insight on the problem to solve.
 What had been tried already and most importantly the expected outcome.
 Which in this case was as many original idea&#39;s as possible that would be used as inspiration for her project.
-She also provided us with a concise problem definition which proved to be very usefull since all participants had no idea about the context.
+She also provided us with a concise problem definition which proved to be very useful since all participants had no idea about the context.

 ## The plan